Tesla and Mercedes-Benz were just the warm-up act for this design power couple

 The Malibu-based power couple met through their careers as car designers, but these days, they are both singularly focused on saving the planet through innovation.
 As chief designer at Tesla, Franz’s goal is to create electric vehicles that are more desirable than their gas-guzzling counterparts.
 This strategy has worked like a charm: The brand had its first profitable year in 2020, with revenues of $31.5 billion.
 Meanwhile, Vicki left her career designing luxury cars for Mercedes-Benz and Audi to launch von Holzhausen, a fashion label that develops sustainable alternatives to leather.

 Leather is widely used in both the fashion and the automotive industries, but producing the material has an enormous environmental footprint spanning the greenhouses gases emitted in cattle farming to the water and chemicals used in the tanning process.
 The Global Fashion Agenda, a sustainability nonprofit, calls leather the “most unsustainable material of all commonly used fashion materials.”
 At von Holzhausen, Vicki works with labs to develop a material that looks and feels like leather, but is made from recycled plastic, is biodegradable, and has a low carbon footprint.
-She uses this material, which she calls Teknik-Leather, in her handbags, which have developed a cult following among eco-minded celebrities, like Kate Bosworth.
+She uses this material, which she calls Teknik-Leather in her handbags, which have developed a cult following among eco-minded celebrities, like Kate Bosworth.
 Now, Vicki is developing alternative leathers for other fashion brands and even other industries, including the automotive sector.

 When they’re not chasing after their two sons, Vicki and Franz spend a lot of time exchanging ideas and influencing each other’s work.
 Case in point: Vicki has just launched a collection of men’s accessories for von Holzhausen that was directly inspired by her husband, who she also enlisted to test early prototypes.